These Are the Most Beautiful Historical Sites in Italy

 Want more rolling hills?
 Discover the gems of Britain on our whistle-stop grand tour

 Alice is a travel and history journalist, passionate about food, cultural connection, music and language.
-She specialises in Greece, a country she visited as a child and fell head over heels for.
-She speaks Greek and has travelled widely around the mainland and islands, but never stops wanting to see more of the incredible country – though she's curious about most other destinations, too.
-She has written for a number of travel publications, including Lonely Planet, National Geographic Traveller, Atlas Obscura, British Airways' High Life, The Independent, the i and Travel Weekly."
+She specialises in Greece, and has travelled widely around the mainland and islands.
+She has written for a number of travel publications, including Lonely Planet, National Geographic Traveller, Atlas Obscura, British Airways' High Life, The Independent, the i and Travel Weekly.

 LIKED THIS POST?
 SHARE WITH YOUR COMMUNITY